VirtCode/SVRestaurantAPI/README.md

 ### Getting the JAR
 To get the latest version of the library, download the latest release in the release section.
 ### In Code
 First you need to get your subdomain of your target restaurant.
-You can get yours by looking it up in the domain to your men plan.<br>
+You can get yours by looking it up in the domain to your menuplan.<br>
 ```https://[subdomain].sv-restaurant.ch/```<br>
 Now you can create your Restaurant:
 ```java